w3c/smufl/markdown/specification/scoring-metrics-glyph-registration.md

     typical notehead or accidental glyph is registered such that it is vertically centered on the baseline.

--   <span id="OLE_LINK19" class="anchor"><span id="OLE_LINK20"
-    class="anchor"></span></span>Clefs should be positioned such that
-    the pitch the clef refers to is on the baseline (e.g. the F clef is placed such that the upper dot is above and the lower dot below the baseline).
+-   Clefs should be positioned such that the pitch the clef refers to is on the baseline (e.g. the F clef is placed such that the upper dot is above and the lower dot below the baseline).
 If a clef does not refer specifically to a pitch, its y=0 should coincide with the center staff line on a five-line staff, or the visual center for staves with more or fewer than five lines (e.g. tablature staves).

 -   Noteheads should be positioned as if on the bottom line of the staff (except for complete clusters representing intervals of a second or